Updated June 15, 2022

 Many groups—like women, younger professionals, and people of color—are frequently underrepresented in public health leadership roles.
-To address this, scholars in this training will participate in facilitated discussions and learning activities that promote going deeper—beyond traditional diversity, equity, and inclusion (DEI) training material—by learning the brain science behind how to bring more perspectives and experiences into our team environments.
+To address this, scholars in this training will participate in facilitated discussions and learning activities that promote going deeper—beyond traditional diversity, equity, and inclusion (DEI) training material—by learning the brain science behind how to bring more perspectives and experiences into our team environments and develop great leaders.

 “This content takes the best of what we know about brain science and helps us leverage that information to be better allies and truly apply DEI principles into organizational cultures,” said Co-Instructor Darla Vidger.
 “And it will help you recognize the resources you already have within you to be a more intuitive leader.”

-The material includes three key parts—Part 1: Leader as Learner; Part 2: Leader as Facilitator; and Part 3: Leader as Creator.
-Co-Instructor Bill Wells notes that the content is unlike traditional leadership training most people have seen, and others may agree that’s exactly what’s needed after such a unique year.
+The material includes three key parts: Leader as Learner, Leader as Facilitator, and Leader as Creator.
+Co-Instructor Bill Wells notes that the content is unlike traditional leadership training most people have seen, and others may agree that’s exactly what’s needed after such unique times.

 “Leadership is tied to your ability to influence others.
 So regardless of where you are in your organization or team—be it CEO, supervisor, or individual contributor—you have opportunities to lead,” said Bill.
 “This training will help you better understand that power and harness it to empower others.”

 Leading with Insight is designed with busy public health professionals in mind and is meant to be a bite-sized, highly interactive learning opportunity.
 Readings and other resources will be provided for those who want to go deeper into the topics covered, but there is no required homework or projects.
 Just join the weekly live sessions to learn and grow with your colleagues from around the region.